 In labs, clinics, and research centers internationally, there is no “controversy” about ADHD.
 Yes, there is wide and necessary acknowledgment that we don’t know everything, that the human brain is impossibly complex.
 But there is also a wide consensus that we know a great deal.

 At last check, there were 10,000+ published papers in the literature on ADHD, most of them peer-reviewed.
+There were far more ADHD-focused scientific papers published in this decade’s first three years than were published in all of the 1990s, the so-called “Decade of the Brain.”

 On the Internet, however, a different ethos prevails: Gaining web-traffic and selling dubious books, services, and supplements by confusing the public about ADHD.